Kick Back: The 10 biggest stories you might have missed on Stockhead this week

 Based on historical silver data, there has only ever been two occasions when the silver price has run hard — and both times followed recessions.

-But Down Under there isn’t a whole lot of ways to play silver on the ASX.
+In Australia there isn’t a whole lot of ways to play silver on the ASX.
 We took a closer look at the pure play silver companies (hint: there’s only one) and those that have silver as a nice sweetener to their portfolios.

 Green energy is a popular topic and Stockhead fans were keen to hear what the experts had to say on this week’s StockTalk.

 Joining host Dr Nigel Finch was Mark Williams, equity analyst at Australian Ethical, Tim Hodge, general manager of Infinite Blue Energy, and Richard Poole, CEO of Hunter Energy.
+Richard Poole is also the Executive Chairman of Sydney based Arthur Phillip.

 Prior to Friday’s sudden market slump, the bulls had been out in force with markets witnessing a solid 50-day run.